callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ## Build the Docker Image

-[Dockerfile-debian](Dockerfile-debian) can be used to a new docker image tagged with callassoftware/pdfengine:v16-1-662
+[Dockerfile-debian](Dockerfile-debian) can be used to a new docker image tagged with *callassoftware/pdfengine:v16-1-662*.
+The new image sets */opt/callas/callas_pdfEngineSDK_16-1-662/sample-C/unix* as the default working directory to make it easier to call the sample-C application using a relative "./" directory
 ```bash
 docker build -t callassoftware/pdfengine:v16-1-662 -f Dockerfile-debian .
 ```